Deutsche Telekom (FRA:DTE) Given a €22.50 Price Target at The Goldman Sachs Group

-Deutsche Telekom (FRA:DTE – Get Rating) has been given a €22.50 ($24.19) price objective by investment analysts at The Goldman Sachs Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
-The Goldman Sachs Group’s price target would indicate a potential upside of 17.91% from the stock’s current price.
+Deutsche Telekom (FRA:DTE – Get Rating) received a €22.50 ($24.19) price objective from analysts at The Goldman Sachs Group in a research note issued to investors on Monday, Borsen Zeitung reports.
+The Goldman Sachs Group’s price objective would indicate a potential upside of 17.69% from the company’s current price.

 Deutsche Telekom AG, together with its subsidiaries, provides integrated telecommunication services.
 The company operates through five segments: Germany, United States, Europe, Systems Solutions, and Group Development.
 It offers fixed-network services, including voice and data communication services based on fixed-network and broadband technology; and sells terminal equipment and other hardware products, as well as services to resellers.